andersoren/ALROptimizers/README.md

 We moved on to a simpler architecture: ResNet9 (Residual Network with 9 layers).
 The code is provided in resnet9.py and a visualisation of the architecture is in the images folder.

+### Algorithm additions

+Weight decay and momentum functionalities were added to the SGD-Upd algorithm and weight decay was added to the S-Rprop algorithm in order to better evaluate these on validation datasets.

 ### Potential for optimization: $\eta^-$ and $\eta^+$

 For algorithms with the Rprop learning-rate update scheme, hyper-parameters were changed to